← All features

 The free plan includes up to 2 backup repositories.
 Pro raises the limit and adds scheduled backups.
 See pricing.

-Connect your clouds, transfer across them, mount remotes as local folders, and create encrypted restic backups — all from one desktop app.
-No command line required.
+Connect your clouds, run local transfers, mount remote folders, and create encrypted restic backups from one desktop app.